nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

-#### Searching for contacts: `findc`
+#### Finding contacts: `findc`

-Finds contacts whose names contain any of the given keywords, or contacts who take a particular module.
+Find contacts whose names contain any of the given keywords, or contacts who take a particular module. <br>
+Contacts can be found by their names, or by the modules that they take.
+Finding contacts via module makes it very convenient to see who are your options if you need help for a that module.

 Format:
 `findc n/{name}` `findc m/{module}` `findc ts/{task_index}`